 - 1 large bunch of oregano, leaves removed from stems

-- 2 heaping teaspoons fresh ground black pepper (I used smoked pepper)
+- 2 heaping tsp. fresh ground black pepper (I used smoked pepper)

-- 2 heaping teaspoons sea salt (I used smoked sea salt)
+- 2 heaping tsp. sea salt (I used smoked sea salt)

-- 2 heaping teaspoons smoked paprika (if you don’t have smoked paprika you can use regular paprika but Smoked paprika makes a huge difference)
+- 2 heaping tsp. smoked paprika (if you don’t have smoked paprika you can use regular paprika but smoked paprika makes a huge difference)

 - Coat the chicken under and over the skin, working the paste onto all 4 pieces of chicken.
-Place 2 thighs on each maple grilling plank (if you can’t find maple, I think cherry, hickory or other woods would work too).
+Place 2 thighs on each maple grilling plank.

-- Place the planks on indirect heat of a medium/hot grill and let cook for 25-30 minutes or until an interal read thermometer (like the ThermaPen, my favorite) reads 170 degrees (a few degrees under is okay).
+- Place the planks on indirect heat of a medium/hot grill and let cook for 25-30 minutes or until an internal-read thermometer (like the ThermaPen, my favorite) reads 170 degrees.
+A few degrees under is okay.

 Did you enjoy this recipe?
 Check out these related posts!